 At this level, learners can understand common written vocabulary and simple structures, enabling them to correctly extract overall meaning from simple, affirmative and negative statements as well as questions in textual sources.

-At this level, learners can understand a range of written texts and recognize implicit meaning, allowing them to extract meaning from textual sources for social and academic purposes.
+At this level, learners can understand a range of written texts and recognize implicit meaning, allowing them to extract meaning from textual sources for social and daily life purposes.

-At this level, learners can understand a wide range of demanding, longer written texts and recognize implicit meaning, allowing them to effectively and flexibly extract meaning from textual sources for social, academic, and professional purposes.
+At this level, learners can understand a wide range of demanding, longer written texts and recognize implicit meaning, allowing them to effectively and flexibly extract meaning from textual sources for social, daily life, and professional purposes.

 At this level, learners can understand, with ease, most general and academic written texts on familiar, unfamiliar, and abstract topics, allowing them to successfully comprehend information from different written sources in academic and professional settings.